Home > Analyses > Healthcare > Thermo Fisher Scientific Inc.

 Revenue by Segment

-The pie chart illustrates Thermo Fisher Scientific’s revenue breakdown by segment for the full fiscal year 2024, highlighting the company’s product mix and revenue distribution.
+The pie chart illustrates Thermo Fisher Scientific’s revenue distribution by segment for fiscal year 2025, highlighting the company’s diverse business model.

 Key Products & Brands